Quasilinear SPDEs via rough paths: Introduction

 suffices to define the integral $\int u(r) dv(r)$ and to obtain the bound

 The construction of the integrals \eqref{i2} for the specific function $\bar{u}$ can be accomplished under a less restrictive set of assumptions than required for the classical It\^o theory.
 In many applications this construction can be carried out using Gaussian calculus without making reference to an underlying martingale structure.
-The construction makes very little use of the linear order of time and lends itself well to extensions to higher dimensional index sets.
+The construction makes no use of the linear ordering of time and lends itself well to extensions to higher-dimensional index sets.

-This last point was the starting point for Hairer's work on singular stochastic PDE -- the observation that the variable $t$ in the rough path theory could represent ``space'' rather than ``time'' was the key insight that allowed to define stochastic PDEs with non-linearities of Burgers type \cite{HairerBurgers} and the KPZ equation \cite{HairerKPZ}.
-The notion of controlled path was also the starting point for his definition of regularity structures \cite{HairerRegularity} which permits to treat semilinear stochastic PDE with an extremely irregular right hand side, possibly involving a renormalisation procedure.
-Parallel to that, Gubinelli, Imkeller and Perkowski put forward a notion of paracontrolled rough paths \cite{GubinelliImkellerPerkowski}, a Fourier-analytic variant of \eqref{i-3} which has also been used to treat singular stochastic PDE.
+This last point was the starting point for Hairer's work on singular stochastic PDE -- the observation that the variable $t$ in the rough path theory could represent ``space'' rather than ``time'' was the key insight that allowed him to define stochastic PDEs with non-linearities of Burgers type \cite{HairerBurgers} and the KPZ equation \cite{HairerKPZ}.
+The notion of controlled path was also the starting point for his definition of regularity structures \cite{HairerRegularity} which permits treatment of semilinear stochastic PDE with an extremely irregular right hand side, possibly involving a renormalization procedure.
+Parallel to that, Gubinelli, Imkeller and Perkowski put forward a notion of paracontrolled distributions \cite{GubinelliImkellerPerkowski}, a Fourier-analytic variant of \eqref{i-3} which has also been used to treat singular stochastic PDE.

-In this article we propose yet another higher-dimensional generalisation of the notion of controlled path, see Definition~\ref{D1} below, and use it to provide a solution and stability theory for \eqref{i-1}.
-This definition is an immediate generalisation of Gubinelli's definition \eqref{i-3} and also closely related to Hairer's notion \cite[Definition 3.1]{HairerRegularity} of a modelled distribution in a certain regularity structure.
-However, the definition comes with a twist because the quasilinear nature of \eqref{i-1} forces us to allow the realisation of the \emph{model}, $v( \cdot, a_0)$ in our notation, to depend on a parameter $a_0$, which ultimately corresponds to the variable diffusion coefficient $a(u)$.
+In this article we propose yet another higher-dimensional generalization of the notion of controlled path, see Definition~\ref{D1} below, and use it to provide a solution and stability theory for \eqref{i-1}.
+This definition is an immediate generalization of Gubinelli's definition \eqref{i-3} and also closely related to Hairer's notion \cite[Definition 3.1]{HairerRegularity} of a modelled distribution in a certain regularity structure.
+However, the definition comes with a twist because the quasilinear nature of \eqref{i-1} forces us to allow the realization of the \emph{model}, $v( \cdot, a_0)$ in our notation, to depend on a parameter $a_0$, which (ultimately) corresponds to the variable diffusion coefficient $a(u)$.
 In our theory the ``off-line products'' $v f$ and $v \partial_1^2 v$ play the role of the ``off-line integral''$\int \bar{u} dv$ above and the regularity assumption \eqref{i2} is translated into a control on the commutators